 Beihua Guo

 Beihua Guo (b.
 1998, Shanghai, China) is a visual artist working in photography, video, and installation.
-He holds a BA in Studio Art and Environmental Analysis from Pitzer College (home to the Tongva) and is pursuing an MFA in Photography, Video, and Imaging at the University of Arizona (home to the O’odham and the Yaqui).
+He holds a BA in Studio Art and Environmental Analysis from Pitzer College (home to the Tongva) and is currently pursuing an MFA in Photography, Video, and Imaging at the University of Arizona (home to the O’odham and the Yaqui).
 His work investigates how histories are remembered, buried, or erased, particularly in landscapes marked by colonialism, extraction, and displacement.
-He is a recipient of the John Goto Prize, the Lucie Foundation Photo Made Emerging Scholarship, the Kurt Markus Photography Scholarship Fund, the Janie Moore Greene Scholarship Grant, and a finalist for the Aftermath Grant, Photolucida’s Critical Mass, the OD Photo Prize, BarTur Photo Award, the Three Shadows Photography Award, and the PDNedu Student Photo Contest.
-His work has been exhibited internationally at venues such as the Three Shadows Photography Art Centre, the Royal Photographic Society, Cleve Carney Museum of Art, Photo Beijing, Photo Open Up International Photography Festival, Space Place, and Nizhny Tagil Museum of Fine Arts, among others.
+His work has received recognition from the John Goto Prize, The Aftermath Project, the Lucie Foundation, the TOP20·2025 Contemporary Chinese Photography Award, the Three Shadows Photography Award, the SPE Student Awards, and the Lenscratch Student Prize.
+He has exhibited internationally at venues such as the Three Shadows Photography Art Centre, the Royal Photographic Society, Cleve Carney Museum of Art, Photo Beijing, Zhejiang Art Museum, Photo Open Up Festival, and Nizhny Tagil Museum of Fine Arts.
 He has participated in artist residencies at Petrified Forest National Park, Lassen Volcanic National Park, Yellowstone National Park, Yangshuo Sugar House, and Sunyata Hotel Wuli Village.

 Website: photoguo.com